ASZM101/playwright-scrapers/README.md

 1. Clone this repository, and open it in your favorite IDE

-2. Open the `scholarships_config.yaml` file in the `scholarship_finder` directory, and prepare this configuration file with your [Going Merry](https://goingmerry.com/) login credentials and desired search parameters using the provided template
+2. Open the `scholarships_config.yaml` file in the `scholarship_finder` directory, and prepare this configuration file with your [Going Merry](https://goingmerry.com/) login credentials and desired search parameters using the following template:

+    ```yaml
+    email: GOING_MERRY_EMAIL
+    password: GOING_MERRY_PASSWORD
+    params:
+        - eg: mat
+          hide: COS
+    ```

+    _**Note**: Replace `GOING_MERRY_EMAIL` and `GOING_MERRY_PASSWORD` with your login credentials._

+    **Parameters Explained**:

+    - `eg: mat` filters scholarships by only showing the ones where you have a high match for eligibility, based on your profile

+    - `hide: COS` hides scholarships that are specific to certain colleges.

+    You may include as many of these parameters for each entry as desired, but always make sure to include at least one entry with at least one parameter, and be careful with the indentation.

-3. Open a terminal or command prompt, and navigate to the `scholarship_finder` directory of the cloned repository
+3. Navigate to the cloned repository, and open a terminal or command prompt inside the `scholarship_finder` folder

 4. Run the `scholarship_finder.py` script with the following command: